Nurb4000/simpleuploader/README.md

 # simpleuploader
 Super simple python web app to upload files to the server

 Nothing special, just was asked by a random person for some help.
+Be sure to update UPLOAD_DIR = Path("uploads") with your desired location.